 Let’s start with the absolute basics first, aka Elements of a Screenplay 101.
 Assuming you have at least a general understanding of these components, we’ll keep these descriptions short before delving into the 201 class.

 - Scene Headings aka “Slug Lines.”
-These all-caps, 3-part descriptors give the reader three pieces of geographical information right away: interior or exterior, where precisely the scene is, and whether it takes place at day or night.
-An example: INT.
-BOB’S GARDEN – DAY.
+These all-caps, 3-part descriptors give the reader three pieces of geographical information right away: interior or exterior, where precisely the scenes are, and whether it takes place at day or night.

 - Action Descriptions.
 These are direct, no-nonsense descriptions of what’s happening on screen.
 Remaining brief, literal, and descriptive are key.
 Page real estate is precious, so don’t waste time describing the color of the curtains.